j0pezzz/pong_clone/README.md

 - Scoring system: Keep track of your score and the other player's score.
 - Local multiplayer: Play against a friend on the same device.
 - AI opponent: Play against a computer-controlled opponent.
-- Online Match (coming soon): Play against a friend.
+- Online Match (in development): Play against a friend.

 ## Controls
 - Player 1: Use the W (up) and S (down) keys to control your paddle.